 - Give this a really good shake and put it in a dark cupboard for 2 weeks remembering to give it a shake every day for the first week to get all that sugar dissolved into the booze.

-- After four weeks the gin will be a gorgeous deep red colour and the fruit will look rather sad.
+- After two weeks the gin will be a gorgeous deep red colour and the fruit will look rather sad.

 - Now it’s time to strain the liqueur through the cheesecloth/muslin or paper-lined sieve and decant it into those sterilised bottles ready for giving.

 Blackberry And Apple Gin (aka Brambly Apple Gin) makes a great gift for foodie friends, it’s so easy to make and really tasty and unusual too.

 PS Five years on and this is still one of the most popular recipes on my blog!

 Blackberry And Apple Gin